 I hope this article has been of aid in completing the anaconda jiu-jitsu strangle submission successfully.

-Therefore, you’ll get excellent results after a while of training the art of BJJ grappling.
+Therefore, you’ll get excellent results after training in BJJ grappling.
 Otherwise, you’ll develop a challenging attacking game while enjoying the training.

-Please share your thoughts with us: Is the anaconda choke one among your favorite BJJ submissions, and if so, what makes it your favorite?
+Please share your thoughts: Is the anaconda choke among your favorite BJJ submissions, and if so, what makes it your favorite?